 SYRACUSE, N.Y.
-(WSYR-TV) — Neighborhoods that are not used to seeing low flying planes will start seeing them at the end of the month, and it’s not just because air traffic is picking up at Hancock International Airport.
+(WSYR-TV) — Neighborhoods that are not used to seeing low flying planes will start seeing them Wednesday morning April 28th, and it’s not just because air traffic is picking up at Hancock International Airport.
 Flight patterns will be changing at the airport until the fall.

 Thousands of planes have touched down and taken off from runway 10-2-8 since it last got a major reconstruction, about 15 years ago.

 “We have very strict standards that we have to meet to be able to accept commercial traffic,” said Jason Terreri, Executive Director of the Syracuse Regional Airport Authority.

 Some of the runway will be totally torn out and replaced, while other sections will be ground out and paved.
 Edge lighting, sensors, and signage will also be replaced.